Password spray investigation

 Low and slow attack indicators

-Low and slow attack indicators are those where thresholds for account lockout or bad passwords are not being hit.
+Low and slow attack indicators are when thresholds for account lockout or bad passwords aren't being hit.
 You can detect these indicators through:

 Investigation and mitigation